AndyRBhat/WizardGameApp/README.md

 > **⚠️ Note on "Missing Import" Errors:**
 > When viewing the code in VS Code, you may see red error squiggles under lines like `from js import document` or `from pyodide import ...`.
 > * **This is normal.** These libraries only exist inside the web browser's runtime (Pyodide).
-> * Your local Python linter (Pylance) cannot see them, but the code will run perfectly in the browser.
+> * Your local visual studio editor (Pylance extention) cannot see them, but the code will run perfectly in the browser.

 ### Option 2: Using Python Terminal
 If you prefer the command line or don't use VS Code: